Tanner Byers

 Start by watching introductory videos like Learn Java in 14 Minutes on YouTube.

-Then, delve into free resources such as:
+Then, leverage free resources on:

 3. Explore Frameworks and Tools